Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Statistical Consistency

 with $\max(\bm{h}) = \max\left\{h_1,h_2 \right\} \lesssim h$. \end{theorem}

-The extra assumptions imposed in Theorem~\ref{Thm:Mode_cons} regularize the behavior of $f$ around its local modes and ensure that the local modes are isolated.
-The proof is a direct adoption of the arguments in Theorem 1 of \cite{Mode_clu2016} and Theorem 6 of \cite{DirMS2020}, so we omit the details.
-The key ingredient of the proof is the Taylor's expansion of $f$ on $\mathcal{S}_1\times \mathcal{S}_2$ as \citep{pennec2006intrinsic}:
+The assumptions imposed in Theorem~\ref{Thm:Mode_cons} ensure that $f$ is strongly concave around its local modes so that the local modes are well-separated.
+The proof is a direct application of the arguments in Theorem 1 of \cite{Mode_clu2016} and Theorem 6 of \cite{DirMS2020}, and is therefore omitted here.
+The key argument of the proof relies on the Taylor's expansion of $f$ on $\mathcal{S}_1\times \mathcal{S}_2$ as \citep{pennec2006intrinsic}: